๐ฅ Pages, Pancakes, and Pals! ๐

 Anderson Middle School's Open House will be held on Thursday, August 14th, from 5:30 to 7:00 p.m.
 Students will receive their Chromebooks, paperwork, locker assignments, and schedules that evening.
 Schedules will NOT be available prior to Open House.

-7 days ago, Troy Gray
+8 months ago, Troy Gray

 Principals across McDonald County Schools are officially back and getting ready for an exciting new school year!